armory/multiple-pipelines-plugin-releases/README.md

       app: appName1
   ```
 - The child_pipeline name needs to exist on the same spinnaker application
+- The Deploy (manifest) stage you wish to rollback in your child_pipeline has to be renamed "Deploy"
 - For rollback_onfailure or manual rollbacks to work you need to create a pipeline with the name rollbackOnFailure in the same application